 Prior to coming to Yale, Jay worked for four years developing protein therapeutic manufacturing processes at Genentech, a leader in the biopharmaceutical industry.
 At Genentech, Jay worked in a variety of departments, pursuing work in protein chromatography, protein filtration, cell culture, DNA manipulation, and analytical chemistry.
 While Jay enjoyed working in the ever-challenging world of bioprocessing, he decided to change fields into water research to work on one of the defining issues of our time.

-Outside of the lab, Jay enjoys running, biking, and eating lots and lots of lasagna.
+Outside of the lab, Jay spends time with his wife and dog, and enjoys running, biking, and eating lots and lots of lasagna.

 pdfs and supporting information for group papers available on the main publications page.

 - Werber, J.R., Deshmukh, A., & Elimelech, M. "The Critical Need for Increased Selectivity, Not Increased Water Permeability, for Desalination Membranes."
 Environmental Science & Technology Letters, 3, 112-120 (2016).
 DOI: 10.1021/acs.estlett.6b00050

 - Werber, J.R., Osuji, C.O., & Elimelech, M. "Materials for next-generation desalination and water purification membranes."
 Nature Reviews Materials, 1, Article 16018 (2016).
 DOI: 10.1038/natrevmats.2016.18